ppy/osu-wiki/news/2026/2026-09-19-project-loved-nine-years-september-2026.md

 Brace for impact with the lunar module 91MM1CK*

 Venture out to the far galaxies with [EXPLORER-4](https://osu.ppy.sh/beatmapsets/1664805#taiko) if you're down for a cosmic cruise full of brutal SV reading and polyrhythms!
-This map will test these skillsets to the absolute fullest.
+This map will test these skill sets to the absolute fullest.
 Make sure not to collide with these slowly approaching ~~kats~~ asteroids!

 Even if you get lost in the neverending doublet spam, we sure hope you find the shiny yes button back on planet Earth to bring this map to the Loved section!